 Business Analysis and Systems Design

-This course was great.
+This course was excellent.
 Systems Engineering is something I had stumbled across a year or so earlier and was doing a deep dive into, so this course was right up my alley at the time.

 Agile Methods and the Scrum Framework